rust-lang/rust-forge/src/governance/moderation.md

 The moderation team must at all times maintain a publicly documented list of "contingent moderators", who must be approved by both the moderation team and the Council via internal consent decision.
 The moderation team and contingent moderation team should both consist of at least three members each.
 The contingent moderators must be:
 - Not part of the current moderation team *or* the Leadership Council.
 - Widely trusted by Rust Project members as jointly determined by the Council and moderation team; this will often mean they're already part of the Project in some capacity.
 - Qualified to do moderation work and [audits] as jointly determined by the Council and moderation team.
-More detailed criteria and guidelines will be established by moderation policy, which is out of scope for this RFC.
+More detailed criteria and guidelines will be established by moderation policy, which is out of scope for this document.
 - Willing to serve as contingent moderators: willing to do audits, and willing to do interim moderation work if the moderation team dissolves or becomes unavailable, until they can appoint new full moderators.
 (The contingent moderators are not expected to be willing to do moderation work long-term.)
 - Willing to stay familiar with moderation policy and procedure to the standards expected of a moderation team member (including any associated training).
 Contingent moderators should receive the same opportunities for training as the moderation team where possible.